NervyDestroyer/Halo-MCC-Scripts/README.md

 # Halo-MCC-Scripts
 Level scripts extracted for each game in Halo: The Master Chief Collection using the MCC mod tools

-Except Halo 4, idk where they are, I'll figure it out later...

 Should have everything you'd want to look at, globals, ai, and levels.
 If there's something missing, feel free to message me on the HaloRuns discord.

 ## Disclaimer